usubram/slack-quick-bots/README.md

      bot: [{
        botCommand: {
          firstCommand: {
-           allowedUsers: ['slackUsername'] // firstCommand work only for slack user with id 'slackUsername'.
+           allowedUsers: ['slackUserId'] // firstCommand work only for slack user with id 'slackUserId'.
          }
        }
      }],